Tropical cyclones in 2025: North Indian Ocean

 A Depression formed in the Arabian Sea off the coast of Konkan, named ARB 01.
 It made a landfall on India soon after, bringing heavy rain to the region after degrading into a tropical low.
 It peaked with 30 mph 3-min winds and a minimum barometric pressure of 997 hPa (mbar).
 On May 29, Depression BOB 01 formed near West Bengal.
 It strengthened into a Deep Depression three hours later on the IMD scale.
 It made landfall on the border of West Bengal and Bangladesh 6 hours later at its peak of 35 mph 3-min winds and a minimum barometric pressure of 988 hPa (mbar).
 It weakened and dissipated over Bangladesh over the next 36 hours, bringing heavy rain to the region.
 65 people died from the resulting landslides and flooding.

 After a lull in activity, Depression BOB 02 formed over West Bengal on July 14 from a well-marked low that moved inland a day prior.
 The next day, another depression was designated LAND 01.
 It quickly dissipated after forming over Northwestern India.
 BOB 02 dissipated but soon regenerated, causing it to be assigned a new name, LAND 03, despite there being no recorded evidence of a LAND 02.
 Soon after it dissipated for good, a new Depression emerged in the extreme northern Bay of Bengal, designated as BOB 04, but, similar to BOB 02/LAND 03, there was no evidence of a BOB 03.
 It moved inland and soon dissipated, but brought extreme rain and flooding to the affected areas.
 The remnants of Wipha crossed the North Indian basin and concentrated into depression BOB 04, which brought torrential rainfall to the Kolkata area, causing many parts of the city to become waterlogged.
+It became the costliest North Indian Ocean cyclone season on record, surpassing the 2020 season.